 Free-to-air TV in Australia has a rather limited repertoire when it comes to broadcasting live sporting events.
 For many years, the only way diehard Aussie sports fans have been able to satisfy their adrenalin-pumping cravings has been to sign up for a Foxtel pay-TV subscription.

 With streaming services like Netflix, Stan and Disney Plus gaining in popularity, Foxtel has had to revamp it streaming services to compete.
-Enter sports-only platform Kayo Sports and, recently, entertainment service Binge.
+Enter sports-only platform Kayo Sports and entertainment service Binge.
 Both services are part of Streamotion, a Foxtel-owned undertaking dedicated to streaming.

 As the name suggests, Kayo Sports is dedicated to domestic and international sports that you'll also find on Foxtel's pay TV sports package.
-However, you'll be paying a fairly hefty monthly fee for this. with the basic Kayo subscription priced at AU$25 a month, it's less than half the price of a Foxtel sports pack.
+However, you'll be paying a fairly hefty monthly fee for this – the basic Kayo subscription priced at AU$27.50 a month is about half the price of a Foxtel sports pack.

 It's not just the cost that makes Kayo an appealing option – the service is packed with features that cater to almost every whim of the die-hard sports fan.
 There's over 50 different spots to choose from – both live and on-demand, alongside documentaries and sports-related shows – and there are several ways you can watch all that content.